chillaxdev/Gravity-Ball/README.md

 # Gravity-Ball
-Gravity ball is a game which is inspired from Gravity Guy.
-It works on the discontinued old Borland Turbo C++ compiler.
+Gravity ball is a game which is inspired from [Gravity Guy](http://www.y8.com/games/gravity_guy).
+This game compiles only on Borland discontinued Turbo C++ compiler.